kmkolasinski/AwesomeBump/README.md

 6) Selective blur feature (height texture only) is now available.

-7) And other important changes.
+7) And other important changes...

 8) Thanks to David for new cool models :)